We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 A very concise, but comprehensive, history of Mesopotamia is given throughout the work and it is formatted as a `coffee table' book in size and scope.
 The photos which complement the narrative are stunning and the prose is well written and goes directly to the point of each piece, or epoch, addressed.
 The narratives are written by professional archaeologists who have excavated in the region or by well-respected scholars on the subject.
 A percentage of the profit from the sale of the book goes to benefit the preservation of Iraqi antiquities.
 While it is distressing that so many magnificent works were lost, the book is hopeful in spirit, and inspiring, in the editor's vision of trying to re-create the museum on the page.
 As the editors write in the Preface, "The Iraq Museum was everyman's museum.
 Its destruction affects people throughout the world and its loss will remain a hole as we go forward into the future.
 But if any good can come out of this catastrophic loss, it is in the lessons learned."
 The editors and contributors go far in making sure a reader understands the lessons which should be learned.
 They are harsh lessons but, even so, necessary to hopefully prevent anything like the looting of the Iraq Museum from ever happening again.
 A highly recommended book.

 Mark, J. J. (2014, February 04).
 The Looting of the Iraq Museum, Baghdad: The Lost Legacy of Ancient Mesopotamia.
-Ancient History Encyclopedia.
+World History Encyclopedia.
 Retrieved from https://www.ancient.eu/review/45/

 Mark, Joshua J. "The Looting of the Iraq Museum, Baghdad: The Lost Legacy of Ancient Mesopotamia."
-Ancient History Encyclopedia.
+World History Encyclopedia.
 Last modified February 04, 2014. https://www.ancient.eu/review/45/.

 Mark, Joshua J. "The Looting of the Iraq Museum, Baghdad: The Lost Legacy of Ancient Mesopotamia."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 04 Feb 2014.
+World History Encyclopedia.
+World History Encyclopedia, 04 Feb 2014.
 Web.
-27 Jun 2019.
+07 Mar 2021.